Some tips on how to handle the Panama City Carnival like a boss.

 One good thing about this is you can watch it once on the south end, then cross the field to watch it again in the north end of the loop.

-One displays the voted carnival queen and her entourage of waving princesses, while fantastic sculptures of huge, painted beings bob along on the back of trucks.
+One float carries the carnival queen and her entourage of waving princesses, while fantastic sculptures of huge, painted beings bob along on the back of trucks.

 Between the floats, troops of dancers wiggling beneath their elaborate headdresses sparkle with glitter, while wearing enormous smiles that will surely hurt in the morning.